Siri can now read out WhatsApp messages

 Facebook-owned WhatsApp has updated its popular chat app to add support for Apple’s Siri personal assistant.

 Use of the feature requires the latest version of iOS, 10.3.
-Saying, “Hey Sir, read my last WhatsApp message” will activate the functionality.
+Saying, “Hey Siri, read my last WhatsApp message” will activate the functionality.

 Finally, WhatsApp has also added support for Persian with 2.17.2.